 • The field of study must be related to one of the sessions of the [BC]2 conference.

-• The applicant must be an active member of LS2 by the time of the application (see the membership details).
+• The applicant must be a member of LS2 by the time of the application (see the membership details).

 • The applicant must submit a motivation letter to explain why she/he would like to attend the [BC]2 conference and how the conference will benefit her/his career.